rowanho/distributed_movies/README.md

 System information:
 - The replicas load the "small" dataset from https://grouplens.org/datasets/movielens/latest/.
-They use an in memory model, so restarting the programs will reset the data.
+In memory model, so restarting the programs will reset the data.

-- Replicas gossip at a fixed interval(1 second), each replica gossips to up to 2 available servers.

-- The front end can only use replicas reporting as "available" (neither "offline" or "overloaded")
+- The front end can only use replicas reporting as "available" (neither "offline" or "overloaded").

+- Replicas gossip at a fixed interval(1 second), sending data to up to 2 other replicas if "available".

 - Every second, Replicas have a 30% chance of becoming "offline", and a 50% chance of coming back "online" (if "offline").
-If a replica becomes "offline" whilst the front end is calling a remote method on it, the front end attempts to use another replica.

 - "Offline" replicas neither send or recieve gossip.